markon1/latlng-to-country/README.md

 # Running app:

 everything you need to do is to install node.js dependencies by navigating to app directory in console and running **npm install** command.
 After all dependencies are finished installing, only thing left is to run the app by typing **node app.js XXX.csv** command, where XXX is input CSV filename.
 You can optionally add 'y' parameter after filename in order to use API key.
-API key is inside app.js on line 35
+API key is configured inside **.env** file.